jensstein/oandbackup/FAQ.md

 - SoC's CPU: Snapdragon 801 (quad-core) 2.26 GHz
 - OS: A10 / LOS17.1
 - 238 Apps - system + user apps
+- no gApps
+- root via Magisk
 - OABX - version used for the last test listed here: v7.0.0 stable
 - Backup folder on internal storage

 As this is a quite old SOC, it can be called low end benchmark. 😉

 OABX - Prefs ...
 (I list only the differences from default)
-Service:
+Service-Prefs:
-- Encryption configured;
+- Encryption configured
-- Back up external data - enabled;
+- Back up external data - enabled
-- Back up obb - enabled;
+- Back up obb files - enabled
+- Back up media files - enabled
 - Number of backup revisions = 1

-Advanced:
+Advanced-Prefs:
+- Restore with all permissions - enabled
+- Allow downgrading - enabled
-- STOP/CONT - enabled; <- default now as well
+- STOP/CONT - enabled <- default now as well

 ###### Test description:
 ***Test 1***